Sumbawa Travel Guide 2026: Whale Sharks, Surf & Beaches

 🐋 Swim with Whale Sharks in Saleh Bay

 One of the main reasons travelers visit Sumbawa is the opportunity to swim with whale sharks in Saleh Bay.
+It is one of Indonesia’s most memorable marine wildlife experiences.

 Unlike many destinations where sightings are seasonal, whale sharks can be observed here year-round.
 They are attracted by plankton and traditional fishing platforms known as bagan.